ykirpichev/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ####2.
 Include an exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.
 It is a bar chart showing how the data is distributed over classes.
-Some classes contains only little number of samples, this might cause a problem with accuracy for this classes.
+Some classes contains only small number of samples, this might cause a problem with accuracy for this classes.

 ![alt text][image1]